 Clinical laboratories play a substantial role in the modern health care system and are heavily and uniquely regulated.

-As clinical laboratories rose to the forefront of medicine during the COVID-19 pandemic, their billing and other practices came under greater scrutiny, leading to significant criminal and civil enforcement actions by federal agencies and state Attorney General offices, as well as whistleblower lawsuits and new approaches to regulating lab work.
+As clinical laboratories rose to the forefront of medicine over the past few years, their billing and other practices came under greater scrutiny, leading to significant criminal and civil enforcement actions by federal agencies and state Attorney General offices, as well as whistleblower lawsuits and new approaches to regulating lab work.

 As a health care “super boutique,” Epstein Becker Green has deep experience in the clinical laboratory field.
 We know the rules, regulations, and laws governing laboratories and deliver practical, cost-effective solutions that help clinical laboratory clients navigate today’s challenges and tomorrow’s opportunities.
 Our team includes not only attorneys at our firm who have handled lab-related matters and know how clinical laboratories work but also technical experts from our affiliated consultancy, EBG Advisors.
 We’re a “one-stop shop” for large and emerging laboratory clients, providing them with complete support in their legal, regulatory, and business matters.